Learning NLP for the Workplace

 It begins with the assumption that we all have a mental mindset or ‘map’ of our reality.
 By using our senses we process information allowing the body and mind to influence each other.
 NLP believes that we all have a primary representational system, that is how we most often use one sense more than others to display or represent our experiences.

 One of the fundamentals is if we can understand how someone performs a task successfully it can be replicated by others following the same process.
 Our thoughts affect our behaviours.
 So if we can influence our behaviours by changing our thought patterns and eradicate negative self talk, looking at the things we can control it can add up to powerful changes in what we do and how we act.

 By changing the way you think, how you focus, and how you feel you can ultimately change your life.
 Energy goes towards where you are focussing whether it’s personally or professionally related.

 Think about that when you ask yourself if you’re just a recipient of bad luck, bad timing, and being stuck in a rut.
 It takes action to make change.
 NLP will help modify behaviours that can empower instead of relentlessly repeating unproductive patterns that haven’t gotten you anywhere.

 NLP is action-oriented making it highly compatible in a coaching setting.
 So it stands to reason that if you are looking to make changes in life, professionally or personally, choosing to make active changes and reprogramming your thoughts is going to help you overcome limiting beliefs.

 If improved business communication, relationship-building, creativity and future planning are anything to go by, then NLP can help enormously.

-Enhancing personal performance in many fields that are business related, NLP offers a solid basis for successful influence and negotiation, as well as improving rapport-building, goal setting, and removing those inhibitions that stop us from getting out our comfort zones.
+Enhancing personal performance in many fields that are business related, NLP offers a solid basis for successful influence and negotiation.
+It can also improve rapport-building, goal setting, and remove those inhibitions that stop us from getting out of our comfort zones.